 Sky Watch - Eye on the Sky

-The Leonids is an average shower that runs annually from November 6-30.
-It produces up to 15 meteors per hour at its peak, which this year is on the night of the 17th and the morning of the 18th.
-This year, the waning crescent moon should cause the skies to be dark enough for a good show.
-Best viewing will be from a dark location after midnight.
-Meteors will radiate from the constellation Leo, but can appear anywhere in the sky.
+The Ursids is a minor meteor shower that runs annually from Dec 17-25.
+It produces about 5-10 meteors per hour at its peak, which this year is the night of Dec 22.
+With no moonlight, it will be one of the best years to observe the Ursids.
+Best viewing will be just after midnight from a dark location far away from city lights.
+Meteors will radiate from the constellation Ursa Minor, but can appear anywhere in the sky.

 Evening Sky Chart - December 9:30pm